Keyboard shortcuts

 • Visual-only tools (Draw.io) – no code, no version control, hard to maintain

-• Code-only tools (Mermaid, PlantUML) – no visual editing, steep learning curve
+• Code-only tools (Mermaid, PlantUML) – no validation, manual diagram updates

 • Stale diagrams – architecture drifts from reality, documentation gets outdated